encoredev/encore/docs/develop/mocking.md

 ```

 When any code within the test, or any sub-test calls the `GetPrice` API, the mock implementation will be called instead.
 The mock will not impact any other tests running in parallel.
-The function you pass to `et.MockAPI` must have the same
+The function you pass to `et.MockEndpoint` must have the same
-signature as the real API.
+signature as the real endpoint.

 If you want to mock out the API for all tests in the package, you can add the mock implementation to the `TestMain` function: